Skip to main content

 (Image credit: Square Enix)

-Outside of a settings menu-based toggle for classic costumes for the Deluxe Edition, I've yet to have the option to change clothing styles in Reunion.
+Outside of a settings menu-based toggle for classic costumes for the Deluxe Edition, there's not an option to change clothing styles in Reunion.
 A fun but minor feature in both True Colors and Double Exposure, it's sad to see it go.

-Life is Strange: Reunion is also the first game in the series to seemingly completely ditch the episodic structure.
+Life is Strange: Reunion is also the first full game in the series to ditch the episodic structure.
 The first game released periodically, but even later all-at-once approaches retained that storytelling approach.
-So far, this has all been one unbroken adventure, though as the narrative moves you between Max and Chloe you have some obvious jumping off points to go and have a nap if you want.
+Reunion is an unbroken adventure, split only by the narrative handing off between Max and Chloe.

 Caledon University head Owen asks Max "It's like, how was this allowed to happen?" in Life is Strange: Reunion